dhruv060305/Certi-Auth/README.md

 - Tesseract OCR not found: confirm Tesseract binary is installed and in PATH.
 - Long training times: reduce `n_estimators` or sample dataset for experimentation.

-## License
-MIT — adapt and extend as needed.